AndriiHeonia/pixfinder/README.md

-Pixfinder is a JavaScript library for image analysis and feature extraction
+Pixfinder is a JavaScript library for image analysis.

+Features:
+- detect edges by color.

+Version: 0.1